seenthattinker/Conceptinero/eligibileChecklist.md

 such as the the application of known, conventional or standard programming solutions or techniques.

-![Note]Even if you had no prior experience in a particular area &mdash; it was new to us &mdash; but you applied appropriate *due diligence* and found a ready-made solution, then it would not be eligible, even if you had a steep learning curve.
+{: .box-note}**Note:**Even if you had no prior experience in a particular area &mdash; it was new to us &mdash; but you applied appropriate *due diligence* and found a ready-made solution, then it would not be eligible, even if you had a steep learning curve.